-If you're unhappy with our service and you would like to make a complaint, you or someone acting on your behalf should contact your housing officer or property management officer (PMO) by phone, email, letter or in person.
+If you're unhappy with our service and you would like to make a complaint, you or someone acting on your behalf should contact your housing officer or property management officer (PMO).

-- Complete and submit the contact form selecting "Complaints" from the options
+Alternatively, you can complete and submit the contact form selecting "Complaints" from the options.

 We aim to contact you to acknowledge your complaint within two working days, followed by an official written response to your complaint within 10 working days (written responses can be translated into a preferred form or language on request).

 If you aren't satisfied with the outcome of your complaint, you can ask for it to be reviewed.
 We will assign two independent reviewers to look at your original complaint and tell us where we went wrong, as well as recommending steps we should take to resolve your complaint.
 If the reviewers do not recommend we uphold your complaint, we will tell you why.
 We aim to review your complaint within 20 working days.

 If you've been through our complaints procedure and are still unhappy, you can refer to the Housing Ombudsman Service which was set up to resolve disputes involving the tenants and leaseholders of social landlords.
 The service is free, independent and impartial.

 You should be aware however, that in the majority of cases the Housing Ombudsman will only consider a complaint once it has been through our internal complaints procedure.

 You can contact the Housing Ombudsman Service at:

 Your questions answered

 We do not have a central team who respond to complaints, so your housing officer/PMO will be responsible for responding to your complaint.